UBC-MDS/ellognea-smwatts-student-performance/README.md

 2- **clean_student_perf_data.R** : cleans the "data/student-math-perf.csv" data and saves it as "data/clean-student-math-perf.csv"

-3- **explore_student_perf.R** :  creates a visualization of the data in "data/clean-student-math-perf.csv" data that shows the mean, confidence intervals and distribution of each sample.
+3- **explore_student_perf.R** :  creates a visualization of the data in "data/clean-student-math-perf.csv" that shows the mean, confidence intervals and distribution of each sample

-4- **t-test_results.R**: performs a t-test on the data/clean-student-math-perf.csv data and saves the summary table as results/t-test_results.csv
+4- **t-test_results.R**: performs a t-test on the "data/clean-student-math-perf.csv" data and saves the summary table as "results/t-test_results.csv"

 ### Dependencies

 RStudio tidyverse

 RStudio ggplot2

 ### Report